-On February 5, 1874, 14 Gloucester was purchased from Hiram Gerrish by Edwin Toppan, a real estate agent.
+On February 5, 1874, 10 Gloucester and 14 Gloucester were purchased from Hiram Gerrish by Edwin Toppan, a real estate agent.
 He lived in Brighton.
-He purchased 10 Gloucester on the same day.

 On November 1, 1874, 14 Gloucester was purchased from Edwin Toppan by John H. Buttrick, an apothecary and banker in Lowell.